 Wollongong City Council supports and encourages local social enterprises that work in our community.

-List of local social enterprises
+Local social enterprises

 Local social enterprises are shown below.
 If you'd like to know more, click on the organisation's name to visit their website.